Improving Economies for Stronger Communities (IESC)

 Funder: USAID

-Program Overview: WHAM assisted high-growth, exporting, and export-ready SMEs in specific sectors through grants and volunteer technical assistance that improved the workforce; helped companies to identify and access new customers and markets; and helped companies introduce quality management systems, technology upgrades, and/or necessary certifications in demand by target markets, especially the EU.
+Program overview: WHAM assisted high-growth, exporting, and export-ready SMEs in specific sectors through grants and volunteer technical assistance that improved the workforce.
+IESC helped companies identify and access new customers and markets and introduce quality management systems, technology upgrades, and necessary certifications in demand by target markets, especially the EU.
 WHAM also supported the establishment of centers of excellence in the targeted sectors.

-Relation to IESC Expertise: In BiH, IESC’s workforce training efforts reached many remote and disadvantaged communities, which suffer from a lack of employment opportunities, especially for youth, high levels of emigration, and decreasing population numbers.
-IESC’s targeted skills training helped provide youth new choices that allowed some youth to remain in and contribute to their community.
-In particular, training in industrial automation, including robot welding, computer numeric controls (CNC), and programmable logical controller (PNC) skills helped increase SME capacity to meet precise international supply chain requirements and enhanced youth’s agility to embrace new technologies.
+Relation to IESC expertise: In Bosnia and Herzegovina, IESC’s workforce training efforts reached many remote and disadvantaged communities, which suffer from a lack of employment opportunities (especially for youth), high levels of emigration, and decreasing populations.
+IESC’s targeted skills training helped provide youth with new choices that allowed some to remain in and contribute to their community.
+Training in industrial automation, including robot welding, computer numeric controls, and programmable logical controller skills helped increase SME capacity to meet precise international supply chain requirements and enhanced youth’s agility to embrace new technologies.